mark-hahn/coffeekup-intro/README.md

 Credit Where Credit Is Due
 ---
 Of course the most credit goes to Maurice Machado, aka [@mauricemach] (https://github.com/mauricemach) who wrote CoffeeKup.
-Maurice (and we) are indebted to Tim Fletcher who wrote Markaby ("Markup as Ruby") the predecessor and inspiration for CoffeeKup.
+Maurice (and we) are indebted to Tim Fletcher (and why the lucky stiff {is that a person?}) who wrote Markaby ("Markup as Ruby") the predecessor and inspiration for CoffeeKup.
+Let me know of any contributors I've missed.
+You can add yourself to this list by helping with this document.
+All it takes is a spelling correction.
+So far my only spelling correction came from Maurice, who pointed out that I spelled CoffeKup as KoffeeKup everywhere.
+It figures that I'd mispell the thing I'm writing about.